 If you are pregnant or nursing and are concerned about your body’s level of iron, the mango again comes to your rescue.
 Eating mangoes in some form every day will build up your stores of iron.
 Having enough iron in your bloodstream is necessary to prevent anemia and low oxygenation.

 If you are concerned about heart disease, high cholesterol or high blood pressure, you need foods that are heart healthy.
 This is another area that benefits from the superb power of mango nutrition.
 The Vitamin E, Beta-Carotenes and Selenium in this fruit will give you extra protection against heart and circulatory problems.
 Plus, it lacks heart damaging properties, such as cholesterol.

-Want to have fresh mangos from the tree?
+Want to have fresh mangoes from the tree?
 But perhaps you live in a colder climate.
 Don't despair!
 Try growing a Paw Paw tree!
-They produce similar fruit to bananas and mangos.
+They produce similar fruit to bananas and mangoes.
 Paw Paw even have similar nutrients to mango nutrition.
 Plus, they can grow in colder climates.
-Get more info on Paw Paws Here!

 You can always tell when a mango is reaching its full ripeness potential because the fragrance will become more distinctive.
 The aroma has been described as a combination of pineapple, melon and berries.